If you’re into landscaping your home, there are many reasons why you might want to use mulch.

 While dogs might love the feel of mulch, it’s important to train them not to eat it.
-It’s not meant to be in their bodies, and if they make a habit out of eating it, it can have negative effects.
+If they make a habit out of eating it, it can have negative effects.

-Give your dog something else to play with, such as a bully stick or a stuffed chew toy.
-Also, make sure he’s getting enough exercise, both physical and mental.
+Instead, offer your dog something else to chew on (such as a bully stick or a stuffed chew toy) and make sure he’s getting a lot of physical and mental exercise throughout the day.